microsoft/Project-Yellowstone-Documentation/business-central/sales/powerbi-sales.md

 ---
 title: Power BI reports on sales data
-description: Learn how to use the Power BI reports to analyze finance data.
+description: Learn how to use the Power BI reports to analyze sales data.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: bholtorf